-The CITY will notify the affected covered employee of any alcohol or controlled substances test that is reported positive by the BAT or MRO and will immediately remove the employee from performing safety-sensitive functions.
-An employee may request a copy of controlled substances test results from the CITY with a written request.
+The CITY will notify the affected covered employee of any alcohol or drug test that is reported positive by the BAT or MRO and will immediately remove the employee from performing safety-sensitive functions.
+An employee may request a copy of drug test results from the CITY with a written request.